 Plant Biology and Conservation Ph.D. student Sarah Wetterer is an owner of over 300 plants.
 She says that succulents are not as easy to maintain as they seem.

-[SARAH WETTERER]One of the myths I fell victim to when I was first starting with plants is the idea that succulents are the easiest because it really depends on how you think you’re going to be watering and for me, I really wanted to take care of plants and so I wanted a plant that I could really look after and succulents just don’t need that and so if you’re really watering it like every couple of days or paying a lot of attention to it a succulent will die.
+[SARAH WETTERER] Actually one of the myths that I fell victim to when I was starting in plants is the idea that succulents are the easiest because it really depends on how you think you’re going to be watering and for me, I really wanted to take care of plants and so I wanted a plant that I could really look after and succulents just don’t need that and so if you’re really watering it like every couple of days or paying a lot of attention to it a succulent will die.

-However, Medill junior Joyce Li has found the key to succulent survival. it’s all about how you soak the soil.
+However, Medill junior Joyce Li has found the key to succulent survival.
+It’s all about how you soak the soil.

 Li says that her tillandsia plants, commonly known as air plants, are also low-maintenance.

-[JL]I have a couple of air plants this year that I got at Trader Joe’s, that just need to be sprayed with a spray bottle those I tend to just do whenever I feel like it.
+[JL] I have a couple of air plants this year that I got at Trader Joe’s, that just need to be sprayed with a spray bottle those I tend to just do whenever I feel like it.

 I don’t know about you but that sounds like a great option for me.
 But if you’re looking for a plant that requires little effort and is very rewarding Weinburg junior and three-year plant enthusiast Mary Clayton says that a Pothose hanging plant is actually the best plant to start with.

-0:11[MARY CLAYTON] They’re super easy, because they grow fast.
+[MARY CLAYTON] They’re super easy, because they grow fast.
 So you get like, the gratification of growing a plant and seeing new leaves pretty quickly, like within a couple of weeks.
-And then they’re also really resilient.
-So if you forget to water it for a couple of weeks, they’ll still come back to life if you just decide to water it.
+And then they’re also really resilient, so if you forget to water it for a couple of weeks, they’ll still come back to life if you just decide to water it.

 It seems like there are a few options for those who want to start growing plants.
 Although some of these plants won’t die if you forget to water them for a day, remembering to water them is still important.
 Li said she uses Google Calendar to keep track of the watering schedule for her eight different plants.